wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 Post date|`post_date`
 Post thumbnail|`_thumbnail_id`

-With this method, you're able to set the label for post fields, or change settings (even field type) for them easily using any [field settings](/field-settings/).
+With this method, you're able to set the label for post fields or change settings (even field type) for them easily using any [field settings](/field-settings/).

 ### Validation

-There are 2 ways to validate fields: on the front end with JavaScript and on the back end with PHP.
+There are 2 ways to validate fields: on the front end with JavaScript and the back end with PHP.

 For front-end validation with JavaScript, please see [this documentation](/validation/).